wp-plugins/cookillian/readme.txt

 == Changelog ==

+= 1.1 (May 31 2012) =
+* __Added:__ Support for "Implied Consent"
+* __Added:__ Support for caching plugins, such as WP Super Cache and W3 Total Cache
+* __Added:__ Option to provide custom styling for the alert from the menu
+* __Added:__ Option to delete cookies before or after the visitor has opted out
+* __Added:__ Option to adjust geolocation cache time, as well as clear it
+* __Added:__ Backup geoloaction service, provided by [freegeoip.net](http://www.freegeoip.net), should the default geoloaction service fail.
+* __Added:__ Export option (CSV) for statistics
+* __Added:__ Dashboard widget, giving quick overview of newly added cookies and top statistics
+* Fixed: Fixed a bug that overwrote existing cookies from the __Cookies__ listing
+* Fixed: Empty country name on "Unknown" country in statistics
+* Fixed: If a generic "EU" or "AP" is retured by the geolocation service, determine if selected countries falls within that region
+* Changed: On JavaScript-enabled browsers, the _Delete_ box has been replaced by a _Remove_ button in the __Cookies__ listing
+* Changed: Made the _noscript_ tag optional, to accomodate caching plugins
+* Changed: Shortcode for listing cookies now accepts multiple groups, as well as exclusion

+= 1.0.17.1 (22 May 2012) =
+* Fixed: Fixed bug that caused the plugin from operating on certain systems (apache_note())

+= 1.0.17 (22 May 2012) =
+* __Added:__ Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module
+* __Added:__ Option to display an alert if the visitor's country could not be determined
+* __Added:__ Option for DNT/Do Not Track browser headers (http://donottrack.us)
+* Fixed: Type-check prevented undetermined countries to remain in cache for 24 hours
+* Fixed: IP geolocation data for geoPlugin was incorrectly unserialized
+* Changed: Alert is now only displayed to logged in users in "Debug Mode"
+* Changed: All EC member states are selected by default on new installations

-= 1.0.10 =
+= 1.0.10 (16 May 2012) =
-Changed: Updated Pf4wp vendor library, adding debug information in footer
+* Changed: Updated Pf4wp vendor library, adding debug information in footer
-Fixed: Issues with Twig vendor library, resulting in _Twig_Error_Runtime_ errors.
+* Fixed: Issues with Twig vendor library, resulting in _Twig_Error_Runtime_ errors.

 = 1.0.8 (15 May 2012) =
-__Added:__ Debug mode, to allow for easier fault finding and assist with designing a website.
+* __Added:__ Debug mode, to allow for easier fault finding and assist with designing a website.
-__Added:__ URI to remove opt-in or opt-out status (`?cookillian_resp=2`)
+* __Added:__ URI to remove opt-in or opt-out status (`?cookillian_resp=2`)
-Changed: Wrapping of optional JavaScript in `<script>` tags is now optional (enabled by default)
+* Changed: Wrapping of optional JavaScript in `<script>` tags is now optional (enabled by default)
-Fixed: Cookies were not automatically detected for visitors outside of the selected countries
+* Fixed: Cookies were not automatically detected for visitors outside of the selected countries

 = 1.0.4 (11 May 2012) =
-Changed: Corrected mistake in Readme title
+* Changed: Corrected mistake in Readme title

 = 1.0.3 (9 May 2012) =
-__Added:__ PHP/WordPress filters for opt-in, opt-out and blocked/unblocked cookies status
+* __Added:__ PHP/WordPress filters for opt-in, opt-out and blocked/unblocked cookies status
-Changed: Updated the vendor libraries
+* Changed: Updated the vendor libraries

 = 1.0.1 (5 May 2012) =

-First Release
+* First Release

 == Frequently Asked Questions ==

 = Help, it's broken!
 What do I do now? =

-If something does not appear to be working as it should, [search the forum](http://wordpress.org/tags/cookillian) or [write a new topic](http://wordpress.org/tags/cookillian#postform) that describes the problem(s) you are experiencing.
+If something does not appear to be working as it should, [search the support forum](http://wordpress.org/support/plugin/cookillian) or write a new topic that describes the problem(s) you are experiencing.
+I will do my best to provide a solution as soon as possible.

 = I have a PHP version older than 5.3, can I make it work? =